Simulating the hydraulic behavior of the interior of a building

 - The connections between two rooms as well as the connections with the exterior of the buildings.
 Hereafter we will refer to these connections as exchanges

-- The evolution of the floodwater depth in front of each opening connecting the exterior with the interior of the building as well as the initial floodwater depth in the interior of the building (usually 0)
+- The evolution of the floodwater depth in front of each external wall exposed to the flood as well as the initial floodwater depth in the interior of the building (usually 0)

 The library floodam.building